Two new cases linked to Auckland cluster

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are two new community cases of Covid-19 in New Zealand today.
+There are two new Covid-19 cases in New Zealand today - both in the community.

-In a statement, the Health Ministry said both of today's new cases had an epidemiological link to an existing case and they were both associated with the bereavement events sub-cluster that was linked to the Mt Roskill Evangelical Fellowship group in Auckland.
+Both cases have an epidemiological link to an existing case and they are both associated with the bereavement events sub-cluster that is epidemiologically linked to Auckland's Mt Roskill Evangelical Fellowship group.

 There remain 33 cases in the Mt Roskill Evangelical Fellowship group and there are now 15 cases in the bereavement events group, which includes the cases whose source of infection was the bereavement events.

-Leaders of the Mt Roskill Evangelical Fellowship have actively encouraged all members of the congregation to get retested for Covid-19 and comply with other public health advice such as self-isolation.
+The Ministry said 98 percent of the congregation had now been re-tested.

-As a result of this, at 8am this morning Ministry of Health laboratories had registered new tests for 98 percent of the congregation.
+"We want to thank them again for their participation in contributing to our efforts to control the wider Auckland cluster."

-There are now 63 people linked to the community cluster who remain in the Auckland quarantine facility, which includes 47 people who have tested positive for Covid-19 and their household contacts.
+There are now 63 people linked to the community cluster who remain in the Auckland quarantine facility, which includes 47 people who have tested positive and their household contacts.

-Since August 11, the ministry's contact tracing team has identified 3,647 close contacts of cases, of which 3,640 have been contacted and are self-isolating, and it is in the process of contacting the rest.
+Since August 11, the contact tracing team has identified 3647 close contacts of cases, of which 3640 have been contacted and are self-isolating, the ministry said in a statement.

-There are three people in hospital with Covid-19 – one is in isolation on a ward in Auckland City Hospital.
+There are three people in hospital with covid-19 – one in isolation on a ward in Auckland City Hospital.
 Two are in ICU, at North Shore and Waikato hospitals.

 With today's two new cases and eight additional recovered cases, the total number of active cases is 108.
 Of those, 38 are imported cases in MIQ facilities, and 70 are community cases.